silverstripe/silverstripe-framework/docs/en/reference/preview.md

 of the feature.
 </div>

+## Enabling preview

+The frontend decides on the preview being enabled or disabled based on the presnce of the `.cms-previewable` class.
+If this class is not found the preview will remain hidden, and the layout will stay in the _content_ mode.

-If the `SilverStripeNavigator` structure is found, it is detached and installed in the `.cms-preview-control` panel at the bottom of the preview, and the preview is enabled into _split_ mode.
+If the class is found, frontend looks for the `SilverStripeNavigator` structure and moves it to the `.cms-preview-control` panel at the bottom of the preview.
+This structure supplies preview options such as state selector.

-We use `ss.preview` entwine namespace for all preview-related entwines.
+If the navigator is not found, the preview appears in the GUI, but is shown as "blocked" - i.e. displaying the "preview unavailable" overlay.

+The preview can be affected by calling `enablePreview` and `disablePreview`.
+You can check if the preview is active by inspecting the `IsPreviewEnabled` entwine property.

 ## Preview states